|►||India Distinguished Visitor Program|

 UNIVERSITY OF WASHINGTON

 Kashmir Violence a Manifestation of Underlying Instability

-Cabeiri Robinson, assistant professor of international studies and South Asian studies at the University of Washington and author of “Body of Victim, Body of Warrior: Refugee Families and the Making of Kashmiri Jihadists” talks to Catherine Cheney for World Politics Review about the recent India Pakistan cease fire violations across the LOC.
+Cabeiri Robinson, associate professor of international studies and South Asian studies at the University of Washington and author of “Body of Victim, Body of Warrior: Refugee Families and the Making of Kashmiri Jihadists” talks to Catherine Cheney for World Politics Review about the recent India Pakistan cease fire violations across the LOC.
 "Robinson said that the area where this week’s violence occurred has seen numerous incidents of small arms and artillery ﬁre across the LOC over the past eight months.
 But two aspects of these recent skirmishes set them apart from the usual cross-border exchanges..."
 Read the full article here.

 Exploring Indian Art and Architecture

 Explore art and architecture from 1960s India and beyond via the library's online Gairola Collection of Indian Art and Architecture.
 Twenty-five hundred images from the vast collection have been digitized for online viewing.

 The photographs were taken between 1950-2000, but most were shot between the mid-1960s and the mid-1970s.
 The collection is a unique set of images that includes a significant representation of Indian art and architecture from the dynastic periods through the early 1960s.
 It is organized online by dynasty, location, and by century...read more from this article about the Gairola Collection in the UW Libraries e-news.

 |Read about The Chandigarh Urban Lab, a project of UW Architecture Professor Vikramaditya Prakash, dedicated to creating a forum to understanding the contemporary Indian city in transformation.
 It is designed to support Indian and international students and scholars of architecture and urbanism interested in studying Chandigarh as a case-study...more|

 "Social Determinants and the Impact of